pupil-labs/pupil-docs/user-docs/pupil-player.md

 The workflow is separated into three steps, each with its own submenu: Reference Locations, Calibrations, and Gaze Mappers.

-Reference locations are points within the recording that are known to have been fixated by the subject.
+Reference locations are points within the recorded world video that are known to have been fixated on by the participant/subject.
 They can either be automatically detected or manually annotated:

 1. `Detect Circle Markers in Recording`: This button starts the automatic detection of [circular calibration markers](#calibration-methods) within the world video.
 The progress is visualized in the plugin's timeline.